Lucas di Grassi: 2022–23 season

-Di Grassi will move to Mahindra Racing for the 2022–23 season, replacing the outgoing Alexander Sims and partnering Oliver Rowland.
+Di Grassi moved to Mahindra Racing for the 2022–23 season, replacing the outgoing Alexander Sims.
+At the season opening Mexico City ePrix, he qualified on pole and finished third, which he described as "like a Mexican miracle".
+After scoring 18 points at the first ePrix, he only scored 14 more in the rest of the year.
+Di Grassi left the team following the conclusion of the season.

+Return to ABT (2024–)

+2023–24 season

+Di Grassi reunited with ABT CUPRA for the 2023–24 season, partnering Nico Müller.
+Di Grassi had an awful season while Müller scored 52 points and finished 12th in the standings, Di Grassi finished 23rd with 4 points even being beaten by substitute driver Taylor Barnard.

+2024–25 season

+Di Grassi continued with ABT for the 2024–25 season, as the team switches to Lola powertrains, and he teamed up with Formula 2 graduate Zane Maloney.
+Di Grassi had a good season with a return to the podium for the first time since the 2023 Mexico City ePrix at the Miami ePrix finishing 2nd to Pascal Wehrlein.
+Di Grassi finished 17th in the drivers standings beating Maloney who was the only pointless driver of the season thus finishing 24th.

+2025–26 season

+Di Grassi was retained by ABT for a third campaign with the team during the 2025–26 season, alongside Zane Maloney once more.

 Driver profile and views

-Di Grassi is regarded by some as one of the world's most "technically gifted" racing drivers due to his development of the Dallara GP2/08 Formulec and Spark-Renault SRT 01E chassis.
+Di Grassi is regarded by some as one of the world's most "technically gifted" racing drivers due to his development of the Dallara GP2/08 and Spark-Renault SRT 01E chassis.
 He is known as a controlled individual who has a shrewd understanding on dealing with the press.
 William Briety of The Checkered Flag wrote that di Grassi is "unquestionably a new breed of racing driver" as he is supposedly more at ease over the future of motor racing than his contemporaries, and believes that automated racing has the potential to relieve Formula One from any obligation it has to have any sort of relevance to the road cars of today and thus make the driver the focus of attention.
 The Independent journalist Samuel Lovett described di Grassi as "a vibrant, forceful personality" who brings "colour and intrigue to a world dominated by Kubrick-esque machines, big data and space-age technology."

-He has criticised the introduction of the Halo cockpit protection device in Formula One and track limits.
+He has criticised the overall design of the Halo cockpit protection device in Formula One and track limits.
 Di Grassi favours altering track layouts after noticing how this has led to a lack of overtaking opportunities in some categories of motor racing.
 Discussing these issues have led to several racing pundits to suggest that di Grassi should consider becoming more actively involved in the future of motor racing's and has spoken of his desire to run for the presidency of the FIA in the future.

+Di Grassi said that he voted for Brazilian president Jair Bolsonaro, but has later criticized both Bolsonaro and his successor Luiz Inácio Lula da Silva.